⚡️ Ideas

 Explain the problem as you see it

-At the moment, it is not possible to write essays, emails, blog posts, or other long-form content in Tana.
+At the moment, it is not possible to write essays, emails, blog posts, or other long-form content in Tana in a smooth way.
 Although Tana works great for outlining ideas, it would be incredible to have a dedicated mode that allows long-form writing options.

 Options such as: